-Countryside Alliance respond to RSPB'S hen...
+Countryside Alliance responds to RSPB...

 about this blogRead moreAt its AGM last October, the RSPB's Chairman, Kevin Cox, announced that it was going to review its policy on gamebird shooting and associated land management.
 This was no great surprise since there has already been a clear, progressive change in policy against shooting within the RSPB in recent years and the organisation has become increasingly obsessed with the issue.